 Example E:

-The following example illustrates how penalty prices will be set to the $2,000/MWh power balance penalty price when the highest-priced submitted bid from a resource-specific resource is greater than $1,000/MWh.
+The following example illustrates how penalty prices will be set to the $2,000/MWh power balance penalty price when the highest-priced, cost-verified submitted bid from a resource-specific resource is greater than $1,000/MWh.
 This example also outlines how energy prices are determined in based on the amount of infeasibility for an EIM balancing authority area when it is import constrained and the market must relax the power balance constraint for that specific EIM balancing authority area.

 Assume the following market inputs in the real-time market:

-Highest-priced bid from a resource-specific resource within an EIM balancing authority area = $1,200/MWh
+Highest-priced, cost-verified bid from a resource-specific resource within an EIM balancing authority area = $1,200/MWh

 This EIM balancing authority area is import constrained.